20 reasons why your emails go to spam (+ how to fix it)

 If you’re using Omnisend, here’s how you can quickly ensure that your emails are authenticated with all the right protocols.

-Here’s a helpful video covering setting up authentication protocols:
+Here’s a helpful video covering the setup of authentication protocols:

 5. Bad sending IP reputation